Weight Enumerators and Cardinalities for Number-Theoretic Codes: Extended Weight Enumerators for SC Codes

 \subsection{Proof of Main Result and Corollary}

 The following well-known identity is used in the proof. \begin{lemma} For any $A\in\mathbb{Z}, m\in\mathbb{Z}^+$, the following holds:

 \end{lemma} The following lemma gives the key technique of the proof.
-The result is well-known in the graph-based codes (e.g., see \cite{frey1997factor}). \begin{lemma} The code membership function $\1 \{\vect{x}\in C_{\vect{\rho},\vect{a},\vect{m}}\}$ is factorized as follows:
+The technique is well-known in the graph-based codes (e.g., see \cite{frey1997factor}). \begin{lemma} The code membership function $\1 \{\vect{x}\in C_{\vect{\rho},\vect{a},\vect{m}}(n,r,s)\}$ is factorized as follows:

-\end{lemma} By combining those lemmas, the code membership function is written as in the following lemma. \begin{lemma} The code membership function $\1 \{\vect{x}\in C_{\vect{\rho},\vect{a},\vect{m}}\}$ is written as
+\end{lemma} By combining those lemmas, the code membership function is written as in the following lemma. \begin{lemma} The code membership function $\1 \{\vect{x}\in C_{\vect{\rho},\vect{a},\vect{m}}(n,r,s)\}$ is written as

 \end{lemma} \begin{IEEEproof} Note that $e(x+y) = e(x)e(y)$ and $e(xy) = \{e(x)\}^y$.
 Definition \ref{def:SC} and Lemmas \ref{lem:indi} and \ref{lem:cms} lead

 \end{IEEEproof}